ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

 3 Use the Plugins
 ^^^^^^^^^^^^^^^^^

-Now its time to use the plugins.
+Now it's time to use the plugins.
 This can be done in any package, but here we're going to do it in the base package.
 Edit ``ros2_ws/src/polygon_base/src/area_node.cpp`` to contain the following:

 .. code-block:: C++